m3t4f1v3/ebbvn/script.md

 sfx gil/sfx-stab.wav plays at -10
 Esli: That makes no logical sense! clear
-Kirei changes into gil/Kirei_3Confident.png
+Kirei changes into gil/Kirei/Kirei_3Confident.png
 Kirei: it absolutely doesn't, but this is the Ace Attorney world, what were you expecting? clear

-Esli: True…
+Esli: True...
 clear
-Kirei changes into gil/Kirei_2Concerned.png
+Kirei changes into gil/Kirei/Kirei_2Concerned.png
 Kirei: they found you as you were running away from the scene, how do you not remember that? clear
-Kirei changes into gil/Kirei_1Stern.png
+Kirei changes into gil/Kirei/Kirei_1Stern.png
 Esli: I have no idea!
-I went for a quick nap in the park and woke up in jail… clear
+I went for a quick nap in the park and woke up in jail... clear
-Kirei changes into gil/Kirei_2Smug.png
+Kirei changes into gil/Kirei/Kirei_2Smug.png
 Kirei: anyway, it's time for me to go investigate.
 After all, It's my god-given duty as a Priest-Lawyer-P.I.

 Esli: P.I.?
 clear
-Kirei changes into gil/Kirei_1Happy.png
+Kirei changes into gil/Kirei/Kirei_1Happy.png
 Kirei: yes
 clear
-Kirei changes into gil/Kirei_Jacked.png
+Kirei changes into gil/Kirei/Kirei_Jacked.png
 Kirei: Penis Investigator.
 clear

 Esli: Cool!
-So… can i come with? clear
+So... can i come with? clear
-Kirei changes into gil/Kirei_1Stern.png
+Kirei changes into gil/Kirei/Kirei_1Stern.png
 Kirei: No.
 clear
 sfx gil/sfx-whoops.wav plays at -10

 Esli: And why's THAT?!
 So unfair! clear
-Kirei changes into gil/Kirei_4Smug.png
+Kirei changes into gil/Kirei/Kirei_4Smug.png
-Kirei: hmmm, maybe because…
+Kirei: hmmm, maybe because...
 clear

 sfx gil/sfx-smack.wav plays at -10
-Kirei changes into gil/KiRin.png fullscreen effect show screenshake pause for 1 sec fullscreen effect hide screenshake
+Kirei changes into gil/Kirei/KiRin.png fullscreen effect show screenshake pause for 1 sec fullscreen effect hide screenshake

 Kirei: YOU'RE IN FUCKING PRISON clear
-Kirei changes into gil/Kirei_1Stern.png
+Kirei changes into gil/Kirei/Kirei_1Stern.png
 Esli: Good point
 clear